 2.1 State of the soil surface

-According to the principles adopted in this work, a unit size of underlying surface is composed by a set of fractions each having uniform characteristics from the point of view of the interaction with the atmosphere.
+According to the principles adopted in this work, a unit size of underlying surface is composed of a set of fractions each having uniform characteristics from the point of view of the interaction with the atmosphere.
 The soil surface can be covered by vegetation (grass, shrub), high vegetation (trees, woodland) and snow.
 Snow cover and high vegetation imply the presence of a particular layer with its own thermodynamic characteristics, thus with a distinct temperature.
 For this reason, it is not possible to consider them as a fraction of the surface of the soil itself, but it is necessary to consider them as independent “columns”.
 As a consequence, if we introduce the concept of fraction of snow cover, it is necessary to divide the surface into three independent columns, each having its own temperature even in case of equal upper and lower boundary conditions.
 In the present version of the model here described, however, the following simplifying assumptions have been made: the vegetation has not been divided into high and low and the two types, possibly mixed, are considered as a part of the soil surface with particular characteristics; the snow layer can either cover all the surface or not exist at all, a fractional snow cover is introduced only as a diagnostic field to allow computation of the radiative characteristics of the surface (albedo, emissivity).
 Under this assumption, the soil surface can either consist of bare soil possibly partly covered by low vegetation, which in turn may be partly covered by water, or consist of snow cover.
 These two states of the surface can turn one into the other but cannot exist simultaneously.